Concept-Guided Chain-of-Thought Prompting for Pairwise Comparison Scoring of Texts with Large Language Models: Introduction

-Using the LLM to pairwise compare concept-specific breakdowns of the texts along a targeted concept, we then scale the LLM's answers using the Bradley-Terry model \parencite{bradleyterry1952}.
-We call the resulting scores for the texts CGCoT pairwise scores.
-Because we craft the CGCoT prompts and the basis of the pairwise comparisons, we can precisely target the abstract concept of interest.
-We rely on pairwise comparisons rather than attempting to use the LLM to adjudicate the presence or absence of concepts like aversion for a number of reasons.
-First, pairwise comparisons enable us to establish a scale where differences are meaningful; ordinal rankings indicate order without quantifying the gaps between ranked items.
-Second, at least for human tasks, pairwise comparisons are easier to complete and allow for more subtle distinctions, improving reliability over labeling tasks over single items \parencite{carlson_montgomery_2017}.
+We use the LLM to pairwise compare concept-specific breakdowns of the texts along a targeted concept.
+Following this, we score the LLM's answers using the Bradley-Terry model, a probabilistic model that predicts the outcome of pairwise comparisons based on the latent abilities of the items being compared \cite{bradleyterry1952}.
+We call the resulting ``ability'' scores of the texts CGCoT pairwise scores.
+Because we craft the CGCoT prompts and the basis of the pairwise comparisons, we can precisely target the latent concept of interest.
+We rely on pairwise comparisons rather than attempting to use the LLM to directly adjudicate the level, intensity, or scalar value of concepts like aversion for a number of reasons.
+First, pairwise comparisons enable us to establish a measure where differences are meaningful; ordinal rankings indicate order without quantifying the gaps between ranked items.
+Second, scalar values directly generated from the LLM lack transparency in their generation and calibration.
+In contrast, the Bradley-Terry model derives estimated scalar values from pairwise comparisons, providing a more interpretable and reliable basis for the score.
+Third, pairwise comparisons are easier to complete and allow for more subtle distinctions, improving reliability over labeling tasks over single items \cite{carlson_montgomery_2017}.

-These comparisons are made over ``concept-specific'' breakdowns of the texts rather than the texts themselves.
-It is well-documented that generative LLMs often make mistakes in problems that require intermediate reasoning steps \parencite{liu-etal-2022-generated,wei2023chainofthought,kojima2023large,zhou2023leasttomost,wu2023reasoning}. \textcite{wei2023chainofthought} propose ``chain-of-thought,'' which prompts the LLM to explicitly generate its intermediate reasoning steps, leading to improved responses on problem-solving tasks such as arithmetic or question-answering.
-In related work, \textcite{zhou2023leasttomost} use the LLM to automatically break a problem down into subproblems using few-shot examples, an approach they call least-to-most prompting; the LLM then solves each subproblem to solve a larger, harder problem.
-But despite these innovations, it is still unclear whether generative LLMs are able to ``reason.'' \textcite{wu2023reasoning}, for example, find that LLMs perform poorly on ``counterfactual'' tasks, which are variants of reasoning tasks that an LLM performs well on.